adammurdoch/language-experiments/README.md

 # Language experiments

-Some experiments implementing the same simple application in different languages.
+Some experiments implementing the same simple applications in different languages.
+The goal of these experiments is to explore the tooling for the various language ecosystems, rather than the capabilities of the languages themselves.

+The CLI application is a simple `grep` implementation.
+It uses an external args parsing library and the stdlib.

 # Rust

-### Getting started
+## CLI application

 Setting up the environment: